-Distributable cash is a term used to refer to the net cash generated by the income trust's businesses or assets that is available for distribution, at the discretion of the income trust, to the income trust's unitholders.
-Some issuers have referred to net cash available for distribution by a term other than distributable cash.
-In this policy "distributable cash" includes all such other terms used to describe the amount available for distribution to an income trust's or other indirect offering structure's securityholders (e.g. distributable income).
+Distributable cash is a non-GAAP measure that generally refers to the net cash generated by the income trust's businesses or assets that is available for distribution, at the discretion of the income trust, to the income trust's unitholders.
+Some issuers have referred to this net cash available for distribution by a non-GAAP term other than distributable cash.
+In this policy the guidance about "distributable cash" also applies to such other non-GAAP terms used to describe the amount available for distribution to an income trust's or other indirect offering structure's securityholders (e.g. distributable income).